aveshag/SHALA2020/README.md

 # SHALA2020
-Summer course for Data Science, Machine Learning and Deep Learning offered bu IITB.
+Summer course for Data Science, Machine Learning and Deep Learning offered by IITB.